 - 1 c. sugar snap peas

-- Leftover chicken or 1 pound skinless, boneless chicken breast (poached or grilled), or extra firm tofu
+- Protein: Leftover chicken or 1 pound skinless, boneless chicken breast (poached or grilled), or extra firm tofu cooked to your liking

 - 16 oz. soba noodles, whole wheat thin spaghetti, thin spaghetti, or pasta of your choice